-The Social Finance Fund is a pool of money that will increase the amount of affordable, repayable capital available for charities, non-profits, co-operatives, and for-profit social enterprises.
+The Social Finance Fund is a pool of money that will increase the amount of affordable, repayable capital available for charities, non-profits, co-operatives, and private businesses advancing a social or environmental mission.
 The money that will be available through this fund is intended to help these “social purpose organizations” create and grow innovative programs and initiatives aimed at solving the most persistent and complex social, cultural, and environmental challenges in our society.

 Third, what is the Investment Readiness Program?

 To help organizations access money that will be made available through the Social Finance Fund, the Investment Readiness Program will provide up to $100,000 in funding for eligible social purpose organizations.
 With this funding, these organizations will be able to access supports to build their capacity to accept investment and participate in Canada’s growing social finance market.
 Some examples of how this funding can be used include: